gitnyasha/new-york-times/README.md

 # HTML AND CSS New York Times Page Clone

-A sign-up form using HTML5 AND CSS3 using correct semantic tags.
+A New York Times page using floats and positioning.

 ![screenshot](https://user-images.githubusercontent.com/43377799/70178359-33c79700-16ed-11ea-8789-928710ce8b9a.png)

 # What it does

-It displays our skills in using HTML5, CSS3 and configuring `stylelint` to ensure standand coding style
+It displays our skills in positioning and floats configuring `stylelint` to ensure standand coding style

 ## Built With